rust-lang/rust/doc/tutorial.md

 Rust is a programming language with a focus on type safety, memory safety, concurrency and performance.
-It is intended for writing large-scale, high-performance software while preventing several classes of common errors.
+It is intended for writing large-scale, high-performance software that is free from several classes of common errors.
 Rust has a sophisticated memory model that encourages efficient data structures and safe concurrency patterns, forbidding invalid memory accesses that would otherwise cause